5 Non Negotiable Commands Every Dog Needs.

 If you have seen the dog whisperer on tv, Cesar Millan, he is a very good trainer and while he has a very unique method that gets good results he often has a very hard time transferring what he does to the owner of the dog!

-We teach attention.
+How we train dogs: We teach attention.
 Attention is not using fear or respect to train with, but teaching the dog using a conditioned response.
-We teach dogs to pay attention with our unique Tip Top Method of dog training that uses the leash and a training collar and verbal commands to generate a conditioned response to every time your owner speaks you have to pay attention.
+We teach dogs to pay attention with our unique Tip Top Method of dog training that uses the leash and a training collar and verbal commands.
+We seek to generate a conditioned response so every time you the dog owner speaks your dog has to pay attention.